Evaluating Non-Analytic Functions of Matrices: Abstract

 \section{Abstract}

-We revisit the problem of lifting real functions to matrix functions via Chebyshev expansions.
-Given a real function $f$ and a matrix with real spectrum $A$, we analyze the convergence of error bounds for the so-called matrix Chebyshev expansion of $f(A)$.
-The results shed light on the relation between the smoothness of $f$ and the diagonalizability of the matrix $A$, and its effect on the approximation of $f(A)$ using the truncated matrix Chebyshev expansion.
-We present several numerical examples to illustrate our analysis and show an application of the matrix Chebyshev expansion for estimating eigenspaces of large matrices, associated with certain eigenvalues.
+The paper revisits the classical problem of evaluating $f(A)$ for a real function $f$ and a matrix $A$ with real spectrum.
+The evaluation is based on expanding $f$ in Chebyshev polynomials, and the focus of the paper is to study the convergence rates of these expansions.
+In particular, we derive bounds on the convergence rates which reveal the relation between the smoothness of $f$ and the diagonalizability of the matrix A. We present several numerical examples to illustrate our analysis.